Asbestos Compensation Claims

 As with most personal injury claims, there is a time limit of three years for making an asbestos claim.
 The three years begins when you receive your diagnosis of an asbestos-related disease.

-If a family member has died from an asbestos-related disease, you will have three years from the date of their death.
+If a family member has passed away from an asbestos-related disease, you can make an asbestos death claim.
+You will have three years from the date of their death to make the claim.
 If you are not immediately aware that an asbestos-related disease caused their death, the three years starts from the date you were informed of this fact.

 Lisa's father passed away after being diagnosed with mesothelioma.
 We helped her trace the companies responsible for exposing her dad to asbestos so that they could be held liable for his death.